One of the most common questions we are asked is, “Is DuraCoat really durable?”

 This pistol had basically no factory black finish left on the slide after six months of use by me (this does not mean that the metal was unprotected – the type of finish used on the XD still protects the metal even when it has worn to silver).
 After coating the pistol with DuraCoat and carrying and using it daily for five years, the pistol shows very little wear.
 No traditional finish would have survived this well.

 The second firearm we will look at is an SPR type rifle that I used for a year in Iraq.
-This weapon was not really prepped prior to being coated.
+This weapon was not prepped prior to being coated.
 I just wiped the oil and dust off with a rag and sprayed it.
-I fully expected to need to re-coat the rifle several times while I was in Iraq, but the finish held up so well that I was amazed.
+I expected to need to re-coat the rifle several times while I was in Iraq, but the finish held up so well that I was amazed.
 This was my first experience with DuraCoat and to say that I was impressed is an understatement.
 This rifle spent a year being carried on the streets of Iraq, banging around in vehicles, and being drug through buildings and houses.
-By the time I left Iraq with that rifle, all the high areas of the lower receiver (which was not coated) were worn to silver, and silver was showing in the larger flat areas as well (the receiver on the rifle now is a new one) The photos speak for themselves:
+By the time I left Iraq with that rifle, all the high areas of the lower receiver (which was not coated) were worn to bright aluminum, and silver was showing in the larger flat areas as well (the receiver on the rifle now is a new one) The photos speak for themselves:

 The handguard shows some dings and scratches with black anodizing showing through, as well as a rub mark in the knurling where it sometimes rubbed against my gear.
 The front of magazine is shows chips and scratches with the remains of the original teflon coating showing gold.
 The corners of the scope rings show bare steel from abrasion against gear.
 Lower receiver is new and was not in combat.